pnp/sp-dev-fx-webparts/samples/react-accordion/README.md

 This sample illustrates the following concepts on top of the SharePoint Framework:

-- general
+### General

 - performing SharePoint GET operation in React using inbuilt SP Http Client
 - Using Fabric UI button component for pagination
 - optimizing REST responses for performance using nometadata option of JSON light
 - using PnP Webpart title control of @pnp/spfx-controls-react library
 - showing SharePoint list data in Accordion format using React Accessible Accordion plugin
 - searching in the fetched data by making use of Search Box from Office Fabric UI

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-accordion" />